 The Awaji-class mine countermeasures vessels feature a lightweight design.
 The composite fibre-reinforced plastic material is used in the construction of the hull to reduce the ship’s weight and magnetic signature, as well as increase stealth performance.

-The vessel has a length of 67m, breadth of 11m, draught of 5.2m, and a standard displacement of 690t.
+The vessel has a length of 67m, breadth of 11m, draught of 5.2m and standard displacement of 690t.
 The minesweeper can carry up to 60 crew members.

 Rigid-hulled inflatable boats are carried at the aft to transport payloads over long distances at high speeds.
 The boats can be launched and recovered using marine davits or a crane.